akkartik/mu/Readme.md

 Functions can specify headers showing their expected ingredients and products, separated by `->` (unlike the `<-` in calls).

+Once defined, functions can be called just like primitives.
+No need to mess with a `CALL` instruction or push/pop arguments to the stack.

 Since Mu is a low-level VM language, it provides extra control at the cost of verbosity.
 Using `local-scope`, you have explicit control over stack frames to isolate your functions in a type-safe manner.
 You can also create more